smithy-lang/smithy-rs/design/src/rfcs/rfc0022_refine_builder.md

 ```

 The existing API performs the upgrade when `build` is called, forcing `PokemonServiceBuilder` to store the raw handlers and keep two generic parameters around (`OpX` and `ExtsX`) for each operation.

-There is one downside to this alternative approach - all plugins must be specified upfront, when creating an instance of the builder.
+The proposed API requires plugins to be specified upfront, when creating an instance of the builder.
+They cannot be modified after a `PokemonServiceBuilder` instance has been built:
-Plugins cannot be modified through `PokemonServiceBuilder`'s API if we want to guarantee that all operation handlers are upgraded to a `Route` using the same plugins.

 ```rust
 impl PokemonService<()> {